 I’ll divide this guide into three categories: Insider`s tips to enjoying Granada; A photographic itinerary to help you take the best of your time and explore the most beautiful areas of the city, and a where to eat/drink/go out local guide so you can enjoy your nights as much as your days!
 Are you ready?
 So come with me on this journey!

-Insider`s tips to enjoying Granada:
+Insider`s tips for enjoying Granada:

 Take the Aerobus from the airport:

-I only took transport to go from the airport to the city center, and there`s a shuttle bus that you take outside the airport that only costs 2,90 euros and has many stops into the city.
+I only took transport to go from the airport to the city center, and there`s a shuttle bus that you take outside the airport that only costs 2,90 euros and has many stops in the city.
 I recommend that instead of paying for a cab.

 Book a room at the city center: